How do simple creatures manage to move to a specific place? Artificial intelligence and a physical model from TU Wien can now explain this.

 “At first glance, it is surprising that such a simple model can solve such a difficult task,” says Andras Zöttl, who led the research project, which was carried out in the “Theory of Soft Matter” group (led by Gerhard Kahl) at the Institute of Theoretical Physics at TU Wien.
 “Bacteria can use receptors to determine in which direction, for example, the oxygen or nutrient concentration is increasing, and this information then triggers a movement into the desired direction.
 This is called chemotaxis.”

-The behaviour of other, multicellular organisms can be explained by the interconnection of nerve cells.
+The behavior of other, multicellular organisms can be explained by the interconnection of nerve cells.
 But a single-celled organism has no nerve cells – in this case, only extremely simple processing steps are possible within the cell.
 Until now, it was not clear how such a low degree of complexity could be sufficient to connect simple sensory impressions – for example from chemical sensors – with targeted motor activity.

 “To be able to explain this, you need a realistic, physical model for the movement of these unicellular organisms,” says Andreas Zöttl.
 “We have chosen the simplest possible model that physically allows independent movement in a fluid in the first place.
 Our single-celled organism consists of three masses connected by simplified muscles.
 The question now arises: can these muscles be coordinated in such a way that the entire organism moves in the desired direction?
 And above all: can this process be realized in a simple way, or does it require complicated control?”